firepress-org/themes-content/112_readiness/content_copywriting/testimonials.md

 **Sara's advice** — Here are some ideas for you:

-- A screenshot of a "good job" SMS messages
+- Show a SMS screenshot of a `Good job!
+Thank you!`
-- Pictures of gifts you received from clients
+- Put pictures of gifts you received from clients
-- Picture of an event where you received a prize from your pears
+- Put picture of an event where you received a prize from your pears
-- Video — Interview a client and let him/her express how you helped
+- Insert a video — Interview a client and let him/her express how you helped
-- Share an email copy
+- Show an email screenshot of a testimonial
 - Use GIF that share the spirit of your testimonials
 - etc.

-Get creative it's not that hard to show your credibility :)
+Get creative it's not that hard to show your credibility

-> "Sara is like a 5 stars movie!
-Sara cares like no one on earth. ❤️❤️❤️❤️❤️."

-> — [Pascal Andy](http://pascalandy.com/), The founder of FirePress

 <div><div style="left: 0px; width: 100%; height: 0px; position: relative; padding-bottom: 49.8853%;"><iframe src="https://giphy.com/embed/wrzf9P70YWLJK/twitter/iframe" frameborder="0" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true" style="top: 0px; left: 0px; width: 100%; height: 100%; position: absolute;"></iframe></div></div><br>